Dynamic Dungeons Editor and Player v.3.4.WIN/OSX

 Can we play on-line with the Dynamic Dungeons Editor and Player?

 No, it’s a local tabletop application for in person games, but there are some tricky ways to play online.
 You can stream your player window to your players using screen sharing on Zoom, Messenger etc.

 All of my maps on Patreon have static jpg versions too, and I started releasing WebM versions as well, that can be used with most of the online VTTs.

 How to install Dynamic Dungeons Editor and Player?

 Windows: Download and unzip the zipped file and run the installer.
-The application will create a Dynamic Dungeons folder on your Desktop where you can find the Editor.
+The application will create a Dynamic Dungeons folder where you can find the Editor.
+You don’t need to launch Player, Editor will do it automatically.
 Upon the first launch, it will download some default assets.

 Mac: Install all three applications, Editor and Player.
 (If you have any previous versions installed, it’s recommended to delete the previous editor.app and player.app from the Applications folder and choose the main disk as a destination.

 On both systems, after launching Editor for the first time it will take a few minutes to generate the thumbnails of your backgrounds and props.
 The folders on the left won’t appear until this process finished.
 If it takes much longer, keep less content in Editor’s working folder.
 (You can check the current working folder under “CONFIG”)